 The decrease is related to the conversion of the loans into equity investments inclusive of fair value adjustments.

 Short term securities mainly refer to Time Deposit investments.

-Note that the items Receivables from insurance companies, Convertible loans, Guarantee deposits and Other financial assets are not shown within the Net financial position.
+Note that the items Receivables from insurance companies, Convertible loans, guarantee deposits and Other financial assets are not shown in Net financial position.

 NOTE 20 - DEFERRED TAX ASSETS